orstavik/JoiEvents/docs/1d2_composedEvents/3_1_0_2_Why_sequence_event_listeners.md

 The egg broken/use case deemed impossible by this rule is that using a "frame" around a slotted element as a `click` target for example is not possible without doing some kind of hacky layout manipulation of the `<slot>` element itself.

+## Problems with the soft rules.

+The problems with these soft rules are:
+1. Even the premise of these soft rules are commonly considered difficult: `capture` is mostly not known by developers, and much less used deliberately and with control.
+I therefore consider it extremely likely that such soft rules *could be* followed.
+2. Even if different web developers applied these soft rules as a convention, due to the same reasons as above, it is extremely likely that they would make mistakes.
+Thus, such soft rules would require constant maintenance, vigilance, and still cause many bugs.
+3. When the DOM is manipulated dynamically, elements with event listeners might be altered so as to break the above rules.

+Add demo here.

+# old drafts, place them back in where needed.
 ## Why: different `Document`s?

 Or, more precisely, why web components?
 Well, the raison d'être for web components is: a) reuseability and b) modularity.
 In other words, one developer should be able to create a web component in isolation, and have that web component also work in the context of another web `Document` (inside an `.html` file or inside the shadowDOM of another web component).